Guide to Dachshunds

 Insurance

 If your Dachshund is purchased from a trusted breeder you should have access to the medical history of both parents.
-Having this information will prepare you for some conditions your puppy could have.
-It is a good idea to insure your Dachshund from a puppy as younger animals are cheaper to insure.
-This is largely due to the fact that they are less likely to require treatment and have no claims made for them.
-Often conditions do not show up until later in life.
-Insuring your Dachshund from a young age will mean any issues that may arise will be covered through your insurance provider.
-While genetics can give you an idea of what conditions your dog may have, there could be medical bills that are not foreseen.
+Having this information will help prepare you for some conditions your puppy could have.
+While genetics can give you an idea of what conditions your dog may have in the future, there could be medical bills that are not foreseen.
+See how we can help you to insure your Dachshund today.

 Dachshund